BenVanCitters/color-counter/README.md

 # color-counter
-counts the number of colors in an image and displays the results
+Prcessing sketch to count the number of colors in an image, draw those colors and displays a histogram and the color count